How To Make Homemade Tattoo Ink

 Is It Possible To Make Your Own Tattoo Ink?

-Many professional tattoo artists will mix their own ink, so they can be 100 percent sure of the contents.
+Many professional tattoo artists will mix their own ink, so they can be 100 percent sure that the contents isn’t toxic.
 Simple recipes will use non-toxic pigment powders, many of which are similar to those used by Native American tribes.
 You can always ask your tattoo artist which pigments have been used, if you are concerned about potential ink poisoning.

 Normally, they will start with a base of witch hazel or some other antiseptic solution, like vodka.
 A little bit of propylene glycol would be added to this, along with a similar amount of medical-grade glycerine.
 Finally, a couple of inches of pigment powder will be mixed in, to achieve the required color.